Reading Time: 5 minutes 🍃

 Why has the use of peat in compost declined in popularity?

-Peat is the surface layer of soilOpens in a new tab. made up of organic materials built up over time, such as dead plants, and forms only under certain environmental conditions.
+Peat is the surface layer of soil made up of organic materials built up over time, such as dead plants, and forms only under certain environmental conditions.
 These include a lack of oxygen, high acidity, and a lack of nutrients.

 Years ago, peat was a key component in many big brands of compost.
 Recent studies have shown that the process of harvesting peat was causing damage to the environment and the species of plants and animals that lived there.